withtwolz/mediaclient-controller/README.md

 This [article covers](https://swtestacademy.com/how-to-install-appium-on-mac/) where you may find most of your dependencies; keep in mind you should look for the latest installations from the respective developers site or your CLI.

 # Setup
-This project uses a Makefile and bash scripts to simplify the setup
+This project uses a Makefile and bash scripts to simplify the setup from your terminal:
+1. `export PYTHONPATH=.` > tells python the path to import from
-1. `make setup` > this will install all the project dependencies
+2. `make setup` > this will install all the project dependencies and virtualenv
-Next you will use 2 terminals
+#### Next you will use 2 terminal/cli sessions:
-2. `make appium` > this terminal will run the Appium server
+3. `make appium` > this terminal will run the Appium server
-3. `make test` > this terminal will run the `/tests`.
+4. `make test` > this terminal will run the `/tests`.
 Right now only login is covered

 # Running Example